jeff-adkisson/swe-3643-fall-2024/homework/homework-1.md

    https://www.youtube.com/watch?v=PvUexC0-D2s

-Do not worry if some of these videos confuse yo.
+Do not worry if some of these videos confuse you.
 You will get a feel for this as you actually try it.
 Never forget that you *cannot* learn these techniques by just watching a video or reading.
 You must *do* these techniques to become proficient.

-#### Create Github Account and Homework Repository
+#### Create a Github Account and Homework Repository

-1. You need a Github account.
+1. You need a GitHub account.
 If you do not have one, create a free account.
 One day you will likely share your GitHub portfolio with a client or portfolio, so avoid saying "ksu" or "student" or anything you might find embarrassing in your profile name. https://github.com/join

 2. Next, you need a repository for your course homework.
-Create a new repository in your Github account called **swe3643-fall2024-homework**.
+Create a new repository in your GitHub account called **swe3643-fall2024-homework**.

    - Make the repository public.
    - Check the box to make a `README` file.
    - Use the Add Gitignore dropdown to select a `.gitignore` file for the language you choose to use.
 We will learn more about `.gitignore` later.
-Just choose one related to your preferred language you plan to use this semester.
+Just choose one related to the language you plan to use this semester.
 Your choices are:
      - **Java** - **java**
      - **C#** - **visualstudio** (curious they call it this rather than csharp or dotnet)
      - **Python** - **python*